aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 }
 ```

-After invoking the function and receiving the shutdown event, you should now see log messages from the example extension written to an S3 bucket.
+In a few minutes after the successfully invocation of the lambda function, we should start seeing the log messages from the example extension written to an S3 bucket.

 * Login to AWS console:
-    * Navigate to the S3 folder (`BucketName`) available part of the SAM output.
+  * Navigate to the S3 bucket mentioned under the parameter `BucketName` in the SAM output.
-    * We can see the logs successly written to the S3 bucket, partitioned based on date
+  * We can see the logs successly written to the S3 bucket, partitioned based on date in `GZIP` format.
   ![s3](images/S3.png)

-    * Navigate to "/aws/lambda/${functionname}" log group inside AWS CloudWatch service.
+  * Navigate to `"/aws/lambda/${functionname}"` log group inside AWS CloudWatch service.
   * We shouldn't see any logs created under this log group as we have denied access to write any logs from the lambda function.
   ![cloudwatch](images/CloudWatch.png)

 ## Cleanup